SIT (solo independent travel)

 A SIT traveler avoids unnecessary risks and manages her fears with researched planning & knowledge, quality equipment, and growing experience.
 Never too foolishly proud to accept help or ask directions.

 Anecdote: Slovakia Eastern Europe 'lost': En route to Bojnice Castle, I tried to flexibly alter my well-researched train schedule, and chose a different train.
 I asked the RR's platform officer if this was the train I needed.
 He confirmed.
-Wrong!!
+He was wrong!!

-A few stops later I asked the Conductor to confirm my ticket's destination.
-Moments later, she returned, looked at TIK again & advised "wrong train."
+A few stops later I asked the Conductor to confirm my ticket's destination. (always paranoid).
+Moments later, she returned, looked at TIK again & advised "Wrong train."
 But where was I ???

-Panicked, (yeah, I do that too) I jumped off, direct to Station tciket clerk (who spoke NO English), BUT no trains going back for a while, but where.
+Panicked (yeah, I do that too) I jumped off, direct to Station ticket clerk (who spoke NO English), BUT no trains going back for a while, but ... where.
 She called a taxi & off we went in search of my original station so I could start over.
 But we never did find the station I had left from.
 Am I having fun yet?
-Ha Ha.
+LOL

 Finally, I was totally lost!
 My frustrated taxi driver finally stopped, pointed at a bus stop across the street, and left.
 I was angry thinking he had duped me and was just dumping me -- this was NOT a train station and certainly not the station I had left from.

-I searched the maze of bus schedules but saw nothing that made sense.
-Dragged my bags to a nearby University in search of an English speaker who gave me directions to ‘nowhere’, until I stopped a carload of police, who finally put me in their car & drove me back to the same taxi driver's ‘bus stop.”
+I searched the maze of bus schedules, but in my anxiety, I saw nothing that made sense.
+Dragged my bags thru a nearby University in search of an English speaker who gave me directions to ‘nowhere’, until I stopped a carload of police, who finally put me in their car & drove me back to the taxi driver's same ‘bus stop.”
 I thanked them, (“You don’t question good-intentioned police).

-I then began a much closer examination of bus schedules blizzarding the bus stop board.
-Eventually, I discovered my city, confirmed with other folks at the bus stop, and several hours later I arrived by bus at my castle town.
+I then began a much closer examination of the blizzard of bus schedules the bus stop board.
+Eventually, I discovered my city, confirmed with other folks at the bus stop, and several hours later I arrived by bus at Bojnice, Slovakia, and its Disney-like 'Castle of Spirits.'

-During the above, my emotions ranged in great spikes from ‘confidence’ to “panic” to ‘resolute’ to “relief’ to ‘frustrated futility‘ to ‘hopeful confidence’, ultimately to ‘elation’ on arrival.
-While not normal, such rapid, unforeseen crisis are frequent enough to always be in my mind’s forward-searching eye.
+During the above episode, my emotions ranged in great spikes from ‘confidence’ to “panic” to ‘resolute’ to “relief’ to ‘frustrated futility‘ to ‘hopeful confidence’, ultimately to ‘elation’ on arrival.
+While not normal, such rapid, unforeseen crises are frequent enough to always be in my mind’s forward-searching eye.

 Lessons Learned: